Tutankhamun Golden Mask

 Why is King Tut so famous?

-Besides all the precious items like the Golden Mask of Tutankamun; there were also other items that were found in his tomb, such as board games, a bronze razor, linen underwear, and food and wine containers.
+Besides all the precious items like the Tutankhamun Golden Mask, there were also other items that were found in his tomb, such as board games, a bronze razor, linen underwear, and food and wine containers.
 Carter began exploring the pharaoh’s three nested coffins following months of meticulously cataloging the pharaoh’s burial goods.

 Egypt Itinerary 10 Days

-King Tut was mummified after he died, in accordance with Egyptian religious custom; which stated that royal bodies should be maintained and provisioned for the hereafter.
+The king was given a royal funeral, mummified after death (according to Egyptian religious rites), which insisted that the bodies of royals be maintained and provisioned for the hereafter.

 Why was Tut buried with everyday things?

-Explanation: Tut’s body was buried beside gilded jewels; because gilded treasures and other assets were thought to guarantee resurrection in Tut’s time in Egypt.
-The royals thought that in the hereafter, the deceased could take their wealth with them.
+Explanation: Tut’s body was buried beside gilded jewels because gilded treasures and other assets were thought to guarantee resurrection in Tut’s time in Egypt.
+The rich and famous thought that they might be able to take their wealth with them into the hereafter.